Dave Wannstedt: Miami Dolphins

 In 1999, Wannstedt again joined coach Jimmy Johnson's staff—this time, as defensive coordinator and assistant head coach of the Miami Dolphins.
 When the then-56-year-old Johnson suddenly announced his retirement on January 16, 2000, Wannstedt was immediately named Johnson's successor.
 Under Wannstedt, the Dolphins' regular season record was 42–31, with playoff appearances in his first two seasons.
 Wannstedt earned a great deal of praise for guiding the Dolphins through the first few seasons after the retirement of Dan Marino, but his in-game coaching became increasingly unpopular with Dolphins fans, not least in 2002 when the team stopped giving the ball to Ricky Williams and inexplicably gave the New England Patriots several chances to come back and tie the game and then win it in overtime, starting a six-season playoff drought.
-Fans were further enraged when Wannstedt, whose contract as head coach also gave him the right to overrule then-Dolphins general manager Rick Spielman on draft decisions, nixed Spielman's plan to take Anquan Boldin in the second round and instead chose a linebacker named Eddie Moore.[needs citation]Boldin was an immediate star, winning NFL Offensive Rookie of the Year in 2003, was a three-time Pro Bowler, and was a stand-out receiver in his 13-year career.
-Moore was unable to help Miami on either defense or special teams and was gone from the team (and then the NFL) in just a few years.
+Fans were further enraged when Wannstedt, whose contract as head coach also gave him the right to overrule then-Dolphins general manager Rick Spielman on draft decisions, nixed Spielman's plan to take Anquan Boldin in the second round and instead chose Tennessee Volunteers linebacker Eddie Moore.
+Boldin was an immediate star who won the NFL Offensive Rookie of the Year award, was a three-time Pro Bowler, and was a stand-out receiver in his 13-year career.
+Moore's career was cut short by a serious knee injury and played in only 18 games across two seasons.
 Along with another late-season collapse in 2003 and no playoff appearance that year, Wannstedt became the face of a rapidly declining franchise who most fans and many players no longer believed in.

 Wannstedt resigned as head coach midway through the 2004 season, with the Dolphins' record standing at 1–8.
 Less than two months later, he agreed to return home to fill the head coach vacancy at his alma mater, the University of Pittsburgh.
 Wannstedt finished his tenure in Miami with a 42–31 record and to date, is the team's last head coach with prior NFL head coaching experience.
 Wannstedt has served longer than any other coach in Dolphins history except Don Shula.